tedmoore/schelp2/docs/Classes/ArrayedCollection.md

 ```

 ### `foldAt`
-Similar to [#-at](#-at), but guarantees that any value for index is valid by reflecting values outside the collection's bounds.
+Similar to [at](#at), but guarantees that any value for index is valid by reflecting values outside the collection's bounds.
 Values greater than `size - 1` are reflected back toward lower indices.
 Similarly, if the index is below `0` (negative), it folds in the opposite direction.
 This creates a symmetrical mapping of any index within the collection's boundaries.
 The index can also be an array of indices to extract the specified elements.
 [SequenceableCollection#-@|@](../Classes/SequenceableCollection.md#-@|@) is its syntactic shortcut.
 ```supercollider
 a = [1, 2, 3]
 a.foldAt(2) // same as at